 Reports to the Governor and the Legislature

-The Legislature recognized the need to address the threat climate change poses to our state and, in 2008, established statewide limits on greenhouse gases.
+The Legislature recognized the need to address the threat climate change poses to the state and, in 2008, established statewide limits on greenhouse gases.
 As part of the response to climate change, the Legislature required state agencies to reduce their greenhouse emissions (GHG) and report on their progress every two years.
 Read the State Agency Greenhouse Gas Reports to the Legislature:

 Changes to the reporting program

 Starting with the 2016 report, we updated the tools and requirements for state agency greenhouse gas reporting.
 There are new reporting thresholds, which means some agencies no longer need to report their emissions.
 Check the list to see if your agency is required to report.
-The new reporting deadline is July 1, 2019.
+The reporting deadline is July 1, 2020.